 United Utilities is currently drafting its long-term plans for the upcoming years until 2050.
 This covers its ambitions for a variety of areas, such as water supply, customer experience, and carbon net zero.
 Within this strategy, it will also lay out its plans on how it will achieve these ambitions.

 United Utilities' long-term planning activity considers the future challenges which could impact on its ability to deliver its services to customers.
-Due to the scale of these challenges, United Utilities needs to start planning for future years as well as focusing on more short-term issues.
 Future challenges that it is planning for include: climate change; a growing population; and technology change.